-Parents are requested to use the bus bay or "loop" road in front of the all weather pitch when dropping off or picking up their children.
+Parents are requested to use the bus bay or "loop" road in front of the all-weather pitch when dropping off or picking up their children.
+Please do not drop off or pick up inside school grounds at the start or end of day, unless a specific arrangement has been make with the Head Teacher.
 Parking in the school is limited and a constant stream of cars coming in and out of the main gate poses a Health & Safety risk.
 Please note that there will be limited parking available in the school grounds at parents' nights.